rapid7/insightconnect-plugins/plugins/cybereason/help.md

 This action is used to remediate a specific process, file or registry key if remediation is possible.

-This action supports the following action types: KILL_PROCESS, DELETE_REGISTRY_KEY, QUARANTINE_FILE, UNQUARANTINE_FILE, BLOCK_FILE, KILL_PREVENT_UNSUSPEND, ISOLATE_MACHINE.
+This action supports the following action types: KILL_PROCESS, DELETE_REGISTRY_KEY, QUARANTINE_FILE, UNQUARANTINE_FILE, BLOCK_FILE, KILL_PREVENT_UNSUSPEND.

 For more information about how to generate an `actions_by_machine` object, refer to [Cybereason documentation](https://nest.cybereason.com/documentation/api-documentation/all-versions/remediate-items#remediatemalops).